 But of course, I snapped out of it.
-I love being a stay-at-home homeschooling mom to two great kids.
+I love being a stay-at-home homeschooling mom to three great kids.
 Here are some of the special things that make it worthwhile everyday.
 I really do love being a mom to young kids.

 1. Learning is constant, interesting, and new.
 My son loves to ask “why” and find the answer.
 I love learning along with him.
 My daughter learns new things everyday!